valensupport/valensupport.github.io/pages/ws_core.md

 -   A programming language for consuming a web service and any related tool

-### PWS Application
+### Web Services Application

-The PWS addresses interoperability concerns by giving clients a way to easily send their data to the InsureRight production system and receive scores and predictions generated using their data via HTTP.
+Valen's web services address interoperability concerns by giving clients a way to easily send their data to the InsureRight production system and receive scores and predictions generated using their data via HTTP.

-#### PWS Application Flow
+#### Web Services Application Flow

-When valid data is submitted, the PWS works as follows:
+When valid data is submitted, the Web Services works as follows:
-1. The client sends a PWS request to a given application containing input data to score.
+1. The client sends a request to a given solution containing input data to score.
-2. Predict production system validates the input data.
+2. System validates the input data.
-3. Predict production system scores the input data.
+3. System scores the input data.
-4. Predict production system returns the scores and additional information explaining the scores.
+4. System returns the scores and additional information explaining the scores.

 Submitting data that is invalid or improperly formatted will return an error message.
 A list of common errors is provided below.
-For detailed responses, see [APPENDIX C: Error Handling](#appendixC).
+For detailed responses, see [Common Errors](#common-errors).
 The errors in a failed scoring request will need to be addressed and the request will have to be resubmitted for scoring.

-#### PWS Application Processing Requirements
+#### Application Processing Requirements
-Requests to the PWS are designed as RESTful requests.
-Responses are provided for all models supported, i.e.*,* risk, misclassification and premium impact.
+Requests to the Web Services are designed as RESTful requests.
+Responses are provided for all models supported, e.g., risk, misclassification and premium impact.
 The user cannot select independent models to be scored and or partial responses to be returned.